-Sometimes active surveillance means the person doesn't need to contact the doctor unless a problem gets worse.
+Sometimes watchful waiting means the person doesn't need to contact the doctor unless a problem gets worse.
 But often it means that the person is being watched closely by his or her doctor to see if treatment may be needed.
 During this time, visits to the doctor for checkups and tests may be needed.

-The length of the active surveillance period is determined by:
+The length of the watchful waiting period is determined by the:

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 - Do You Take Good Care of Your Eyes?

 - Tips for a Clean Home & Healthy Cat